Chandra179/belajar_springboot_hactive8/src/sesi_13/README.txt

 		- get physical connection with a database
 		- hanya di inisialisasi ketika interaksi dengan database dibutuhkan
 		- tidak thread safe

+		  transient
+		  	− A new instance of a persistent class
+		  	- has no representation in the database and no identifier value is considered transient by Hibernate

+		  persistent
+		    − A persistent instance has a representation in the database, an identifier value and is associated with a Session.

+		  detached
+		    − Once we close the Hibernate Session, the persistent instance will become a detached instance.

 	4. Transaction object
 	5. Query object